 On Scholar Alcee Fortier

 A Tulane University (tulane.edu) scholar of French, Louisiana, and Creole cultures in the late 1800s, Alcee Fortier specialized in folklore, languages, and dialects.
 He collected folktales from plantations around Louisiana.
 Many of these stories had started in Africa and had been passed down and slightly changed through oral tradition as time went on.
 Some of them even had different versions in different regions of the South.
 For instance, the character known as Compair Lapin in Lousiana was also called Br’er Rabbit in Georgia.
 (In West Africa today, the original stories about this same character are still told under his French name, Leuk-le-Lievre.)

-Alcee Fortier noticed these very similar tales that so many slaves held in common and recorded them for future generations to read.
+Alcee Fortier noticed these very similar tales that so many enslaved persons held in common and recorded them for future generations to read.
 His writing was published in the New York Times in 1904, the same year he published A History of Louisiana, which we found at archive.org.
 Of all the places where Fortier interviewed slaves, the one where he found most of his tales was Laura Plantation in Vacherie.
 (The photos on this page were taken at the Laura Plantation.)
 Vacherie is in easy driving distance of New Orleans and has a population of approximately 5,500 people.